Possession of Drugs With Intent to supply

 - class C drugs – on indictment – 14 years

-Our specialist team of drugs lawyers will present all mitigating factors to the court, which may reduce the sentence handed down if you are convicted and ensure they are persuasively presented to the Court.
+Our lawyers will present all mitigating factors to the court, which may reduce the sentence handed down if you are convicted and ensure they are persuasively presented to the Court.

 Contact our specialist team of drug supply lawyers without delay.

-If you have been charged with possession of a controlled drug with intent to supply, do not hesitate to contact our specialist team of drug supply lawyers and we will work to ensure the best possible outcome for you.
+If you have been charged with possession of a controlled drug with intent to supply, do not hesitate to contact a drug defense lawyer from Graham Walker Solicitors.
+We will work to ensure the best possible outcome for you.
+Do first time drug offenders go to jail?
+Not when we represent you.

 Legal Aid for drugs charges